 What sets us apart from other providers?

-Having taught over 1,000 couples since she qualified as an antenatal teacher, Sarah has a wealth of experience of delivering courses which are really well designed to meet the needs of everyone in the group.
-Also, her experiences of supporting over fifty women in labour as a doula (birth companion) set her apart from other antenatal teachers in the area, as she can draw on those experiences in her teaching, and they give her a deep understanding of the wide range of birthing journeys that women undertake.
+Having taught over 1,000 couples since she qualified as an antenatal teacher with the NCT in 2005, Sarah has a wealth of experience of delivering courses which are really well designed to meet the needs of everyone in the group.
+Also, her experiences of supporting more than seventy women in labour as a doula (birth companion) sets her apart from other antenatal teachers in the area, as she can draw on those experiences in her teaching, and they give her a deep understanding of the wide range of birthing journeys that women undertake.

 Single Sex Sessions

-Each antenatal course incorporates one class just for the mums, and another just for the dads.
-Many birth preparation courses offer women only sessions, as they can be a great way to cement the friendships that are developing, and give women a chance to discuss sensitive topics amongst themselves that they might feel uncomfortable talking about in front of other people’s partners.
-We believe, though, that men deserve this chance to bond as a group just as much as women do, and that they might have topics they would like to discuss in a single sex setting - perhaps they are worried about how they will cope during the labour, or the responsibility of supporting the new family financially themselves for several months, or are unsure how the transition into fatherhood will affect them on a practical or emotional level.
-The men only session is held in a private room at a local pub, giving it a relaxed and social feel.
+Each antenatal course incorporates one class just for the mums, and another just for the partners.
+Many birth preparation courses offer women-only sessions, as they can be a great way to cement the friendships that are developing, and give women a chance to discuss sensitive topics amongst themselves that they might feel uncomfortable talking about in front of other people’s partners.
+We believe, though, that partners deserve this chance to bond as a group just as much as women do, and that they might have topics they would like to discuss in a single sex setting - perhaps they are worried about how they will cope during the labour, or the responsibility of supporting the new family financially themselves for several months, or are unsure how the transition into parenthood will affect them on a practical or emotional level.
+The partners’ session is held at a local pub of the partners’ choosing, giving it a relaxed and social feel.

-Each woman receives a copy of Sarah Boyd's Visualisations for Labour CD, to enable her to practice relaxation and breathing techniques at home, in preparation for her labour and birth.
+Each woman receives an audio download or CD of Sarah Boyd's Visualisations for Labour, to enable her to practice relaxation and breathing techniques at home, in preparation for her labour and birth.
 The more a mum-to-be can practice these skills in advance of labour, the more likely she is to use them, as she will feel confident she knows what she is doing, and how much it can help her.
 Strong, empowered, confident women are more likely to have a positive birth experience!

 We also recognise that, whilst it is really important to start to consider the changes that a new baby will bring to your life whilst you are still pregnant, it can be really difficult to understand just how those changes will affect you until your baby is here and you are in the thick of new parenthood.
-So, as well as having classes in the antenatal course dedicated to considering the realities of life with a new baby, we also include a daytime class once your baby is here (which you come to with your baby), to compare with other new parents whether the reality matches your expectations, to share experiences and to find shared solutions to elements of parenting that may be harder than you expected.
-This class is delivered by Kirsten Hanlon, postnatal doula, parenting consultant and valued member of the Birth Baby Balance team.
-You can decide on the date to attend this class once your baby is here, and you feel ready to venture out.
-Classes are held in Witney on the first Tuesday of every month, and in Milton-under-Wychwood on the last Monday of every month.
+So, as well as having classes in the antenatal course dedicated to considering the realities of life with a new baby, we also include a daytime class once your baby is here (which you come to with your baby, and your partner is welcome to attend too), to compare with other new parents whether the reality matches your expectations, to share experiences and to find shared solutions to elements of parenting that may be harder than you expected.
+Classes are held every other month in Witney.
 More details can be found here.

-Six week antenatal course of seven sessions, including a Visualisations for Labour CD, plus one postnatal class: £197.
+Six week antenatal course of seven sessions, including an audio download or CD of Sarah Boyd's Visualisations for Labour, plus one postnatal class: £227.00

 Burford courses are held at The Warwick Hall, St. John the Baptist Church, Church Green,